 Study of theories of personality, both past and present.
 Prerequisites: PSY 101 and 209.
-(Spring, odd-even years)

-321. The Brain and Behavior (R)(W) 3 credit hours.
+(Spring, odd-even years) 321.
+The Brain and Behavior (C-NS)(R)(W) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

 This course will introduce students to the brain-behavior relationships that underlie various cognitive, behavioral, and affective processes.
 To begin to understand these relationships, the student will investigate the basic elements of neuroanatomy, physiology, and cellular biology, will consider specific cognitive, perceptual, affective, motor, and body regulatory functions, and will be introduced to strategies designed to improve physiological conditions through psychological mechanisms.
-Prerequisites: PSY 101 and BIO 110 , 121 (121 for students majoring in EXC, Pre-Nursing, SPO, or HSC, or students minoring in BIO), or 123, or permission of the instructor.
+Prerequisites: PSY 101 or permission of the instructor.
 (Fall)

-337. Positive Psychology (P) 3 credit hours.
+337. Positive Psychology (DIW)(P) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

 Positive psychology is the scientific study of positive experience, positive individual traits, and the institutions and practices that facilitate their development.
 This course reviews the history of positive psychology and the contributions this new field has made to several traditional research areas in psychology.
-Areas of controversy

-- (e.g., what is happiness, how should we measure it, what determines it, can and should we deliberately increase it) will be critically examined with consideration given to conflicting viewpoints and their respective empirical support.
+Areas of controversy (e.g., what is happiness, how should we measure it, what determines it, can and should we deliberately increase it) will be critically examined with consideration given to conflicting viewpoints and their respective empirical support.
 Prerequisites: PSY 101 or permission of instructor.
-(Fall, even-odd years) - 403, 404.
+(Fall, even-odd years)

+403, 404.
 Individual Research 1-3 credit hours.
 Recitation: 0.
 Laboratory: 0.
 Alternative Mode: 1-3.

 Supervised research on a topic of the individual student's choosing.
 Prerequisites: BSC 201, PSY 101, 202, and permission of the instructor.
-One or two semesters. - 407.
-Multicultural Psychology (G) 3 credit hours.
+One or two semesters.

+407. Multicultural Psychology (DIW)(G) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

 Multicultural psychology investigates the influence of sociocultural factors on human thought, development, and behavior.
 The course will investigate how psychology concepts and findings might be influenced by factors such as race, ethnicity, gender, and class.
 The course has a multidisciplinary focus in which psychology is related to other fields such as anthropology, economics, political science, and sociology.
 Students will learn to analyze and integrate knowledge from various sources including readings, scientific literature, and the popular media.
 Prerequisites: PSY 101, and one additional course in psychology, or permission of the instructor.
-(Spring, odd-even years)

-- 413. Psychopharmacology 3 credit hours.
+(Spring, odd-even years) 413.
+Psychopharmacology (C-NS) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

 The effects of psychoactive drugs on neurochemical, mental, and behavioral processes, including a consideration of drugs used to treat emotional disorders.
-Prerequisite: PSY 101.
-(Spring, even-odd years) - 416.
-Counseling and Clinical Methods 3 credit hours.
+Prerequisites: PSY 101, 321, or permission of the instructor.
+(Spring, even-odd years)

+416. Counseling and Clinical Methods (DIW) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
 A survey of the methods of clinical psychology, with an emphasis on counseling techniques, and the use of scientifically-proven treatments.
 Prerequisite: junior or senior status.; PSY 209.
+(Fall)

-(Fall) - 417.
-Psychological Assessment: Theory and Practice 3 credit hours.
+417. Psychological Assessment: Theory and Practice 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.